2019-10-22

 Other Devices

 Most computers and devices on the network (desktops, laptops, tablets, phones) automatically connect using DHCP.
 They get their address and domain services from the router.
 No other action is needed.
-They automatically pass through the Pi.
+They automatically pass through the Pi, with the router telling them who their DNS provider is.
 This includes cellphones, tablets, etc.

-** If you have a device with a hard-coded IP address, typically a printer or perhaps a TV, then manually set that device's IP Address, Subnet, and DNS.
+** If you have a device with a hard-coded IP address, typically a printer or SAN drive, then manually set that device's IP Address, Subnet, and DNS, setting the DNS to Google's address: 8.8.8.8.
 Practically speaking, for the DNS, you could use the Raspberry Pi's address (e.g. 192.168.100.151) -- but these devices do not surf the web, and dumb humans are not doing anything strange on them.
-In these cases, you could set their DNS directly to Google's 8.8.8.8.
-I did this on my TV's and Printers, bypassing the Pi.
+My Printers and Network drives bypass the Pi.

 Raspberry Pi and Pi-hole configuration is complete!